 The University is delighted to welcome CSC students to St Andrews.
 Many of our students have shared their experiences of studying at St Andrews through the CSC collaboration; below are just a few of their statements.

-Da Zhang, CSC PhD student, School of Psychology and Neuroscience
+Dr Ying Cheng, former CSC-St Andrews PhD student, School of Psychology and Neuroscience

 The aim of the induction course is to help CSC students make the transition to doctoral research at the University.
 It is a non-credit-bearing module, which students take during the first month of their research programmes.
 The module is reasonably intensive with over 75 hours of online study over four weeks, and is divided into three main strands:

 - an introduction to doctoral-level study

 As a doctoral student at the University of St Andrews you will be part of a growing, vibrant, and intellectually stimulating postgraduate community.
 St Andrews is one of the leading research-intensive universities in the world and offers a postgraduate experience of remarkable richness.

 St Leonard’s Postgraduate College is at the heart of the postgraduate community of St Andrews.
 The College supports all postgraduates and aims to provide opportunities for postgraduates to come together, socially and intellectually, and make new connections.

 St Leonard’s College works closely with the Postgraduate Society which is one of the most active societies within the Students’ Association.
 All doctoral students are automatically welcomed into the Postgraduate Society when they join the University.

 In addition to the research training that doctoral students complete in their home School, doctoral students at St Andrews have access to GRADskills – a free, comprehensive training programme to support their academic, professional, and personal development.